adiogale/CS474/ClassOperations.md

 4. Constructor(fields: Tuple*):
     - This returns set of given tuples with format (field, value).
+    - This is a default constructor i.e. parameters can not be passed to the constructor.
     ```
     // Constructor initializes c, y and x to given values.
 Beware, even if c is not present in class, it will not throw any error nor will it add the field.
     Constructor(("c", CreateSet(1, 2)), ("y", ValueOf(2)), ("x", ValueOf(1, 3, 4, 2)))